Heart transplantation: History

 The ability of medical teams to perform transplants continues to expand.
 For example, Sri Lanka's first heart transplant was successfully performed at the Kandy General Hospital on July 7, 2017.
-In recent years, donor heart preservation has improved and Organ Care System is being used in some centers in order to reduce the harmful effect of cold storage.

 During heart transplant, the vagus nerve is severed, thus removing parasympathetic influence over the myocardium.
 However, some limited return of sympathetic nerves has been demonstrated in humans.

 Recently, Australian researchers found a way to give more time for a heart to survive prior to the transplant, almost double the time.

+Heart transplantation using donation after circulatory death (DCD) was recently adopted and can help in reducing waitlist time while increasing transplant rate.
+Critically ill patients that are unsuitable for heart transplantation can be rescued and optimized with mechanical circulatory support, and bridged successfully to heart transplantation afterwards with good outcomes.

 On January 7, 2022, David Bennett, aged 57, of Maryland became the first person to receive a gene-edited pig heart in a transplant at the University of Maryland Medical Center.
 Before the transplant, David was unable to receive a human heart due to the patient's past conditions with heart failure and an irregular heartbeat, causing surgeons to use the pig heart that was genetically modified.
 Bennett died two months later at University of Maryland Medical Center on March 8, 2022.

+On April 19, 2023 Stanford Medicine surgeons performed the first beating-heart transplants from cardiac death donors.